TechnoMageKOMT/Programming_Notes/JavaScript/JavaScriptAngelaYu/nodejs.md

 ## res.sendFile() method

-This is to send a file when a get request has been received in place of the "Hello World" and other text messages that we have used so far.
+This is to send a file when a get request is received in place of sending  the "Hello World" and other text messages that we have used so far.

 Refer: 'API reference' link on the Express website.
 Then click on 'Response' and then 'res.sendFile()'.